Open Bible Data Home About News OET Key

 RV And they send unto him certain of the Pharisees and of the Herodians, that they might catch him in talk.

-WBS And they send unto him certain of the Pharisees and of the Herodians, that they might catch him in talk.
+SLT And they sent to him certain of the Pharisees and of the Herodians, that they might catch him in the word.

 (And they sent unto him, certain of the Pharisees, and of the Herodians to take him in his words.)